-At this time 3 PARA was spearhead Battalion and attached to 3 Commando Brigade RM leaving UK on 9 April on SS Canberra.
+At this time 3 PARA was spearhead Battalion and attached to 3 Commando Brigade RM and preparations were rapidly made to allow them to leave the UK on 9 April on SS Canberra as part of the Naval Taskforce that had been assembled to liberate the Islands.
 2 PARA at 5 days' notice to move, was also stood to and departed on 26 April on MV Norland.
 During the long voyage south, both Battalions carried out intensive training.

 3 Commando Brigade RM went ashore at Ajax Bay on the Night of 21/22 May.
 2 PARA established itself on Sussex Mountain protecting the South of the Bridgehead without opposition.
 3 PARA landed in the North near Port San Carlos driving off a group of 40 enemy.
 Over the next week Argentinian air attacks against the beach-head and shipping took place almost daily.